Series: Fort Scott History

 Article 7: First to Serve-1st Kansas Colored Infantry Regiment

 The 1st Kansas Colored Infantry first saw combat at the Battle of Island Mound in Missouri on October 29, 1862.
-In this skirmish, roughly 225 black troops drove off 500 Confederate guerrillas.
-Richard Hinton –the 1st Kansas Colored Infantry adjutant –had this to say on the 1st Kansas Colored's victory at Island Mound, he proclaimed, "The men fought like tigers, each and every one of them, and the main difficulty was to hold them all well in hand."
+In this skirmish, roughly 225 Black troops drove off 500 Confederate guerrillas.
+Richard Hinton, the 1st Kansas Colored Infantry adjutant, had this to say on the 1st Kansas Colored's victory at Island Mound, "The men fought like tigers, each and every one of them, and the main difficulty was to hold them all well in hand."
 Read more

 Article 8: Forgotten Warriors: American Indian Home Guard

 There's no place like home!
-To American Indians suffering in barren refugee camps in eastern Kansas during the Civil War, thoughts like this must have gone through their minds as they longed for the warmth and security of home in Indian Territory (Oklahoma).
-There were those that could remember when home was elsewhere, but after more than two decades, they had come to regard Indian Territory as home.
+To Native Americans suffering in barren refugee camps in eastern Kansas during the Civil War, thoughts of home must have crossed their minds as they longed for the warmth and security of a home in Indian Territory (Oklahoma).
+While some could remember when home was elsewhere, after more than two decades, many had come to regard Indian Territory as home.
 Read more

 The first railroad came to Fort Scott in 1869.
-As it built south, it started building on land already inhabited by squatters who had not yet legally staked their claims.
-Settlers attacked the railroad and the US Army sent in soldiers to protect the railroad.
+As it built south, it cut through land already inhabited by squatters who had not yet legally staked their claims.
+Settlers attacked, and the US Army sent in soldiers to protect the railroad.
 How would you feel if someone tried to take land that you were living on?
 Read more

 Article 10: Free To Learn: African American Schools in Fort Scott

-The passage of the 13th Amendment ended slavery in the United States but it did not immediately lead to opportunity and equality.
-Education was the key to helping students succeed.
-From the end of the Civil War until 1he 1950s, when schools were integrated, four African American schools did their best to provide opportunities for their students.
+The passage of the 13th Amendment ended slavery in the United States, but it did not immediately lead to opportunity and equality.
+Education was key to helping students succeed.
+From the end of the Civil War until the 1950s when schools were integrated, four Fort Scott African American schools did their best to provide opportunities for their students.
 Read more